 She also won the NAACP Theater Award for Best Producer for The Journey of the African American.
 Likewise, Kennedy also won an Emmy Award for her coverage of the Rose Parade.

-Further, Jayne also received CEBA Award for her work in the commercial industry.
+Further, Jayne also received a CEBA Award for her commercial industry work.

-Along with that, she also got the NAACP THEATRE Award for “Best Producer” for The Journey of the African American.
+She also received the NAACP THEATRE Award for “Best Producer” for The Journey of the African American.

 Simultaneously, Kennedy-Overton was featured in Essence Magazine’s list of “The 30 Most Beautiful Black Women in History.